-This Devon cottage is ideal for small groups looking for a cosy retreat in a peaceful yet convenient location, in an unspoilt rural setting off the beaten track.
+Perfect if you are looking for a cosy retreat in a peaceful yet convenient location in an unspoilt rural setting off the beaten track.

-There is a tiled sitting room with woodburner and dining area in this St Giles-on-the-Heath cottage, ideal for relaxing after a day in the countryside.
+There is a an open plan tiled kitchen, dining area and sitting area with exposed beams, and woodburner, ideal for relaxing after a day in the countryside.

 The comfortable twin bedroom, which can be converted into a double if required is also on the ground floor.

-The master bedroom and bathroom of this St Giles-on-the-Heath cottage are both on the first floor, with views of the surrounding countryside.
+The master bedroom with hand made oak bedroom furniture and modern family bathroom are on the first floor, with views of the surrounding countryside.

-Outside this cottage near St Giles-on-the-Heath is a small open lawn and patio area with garden furniture, where guests can sit with uninterrupted views along the lane and out to the adjoining fields whilst enjoying a drink of an evening.
+Outside there is a small open lawn and patio area with unique garden furniture, where guests can sit with uninterrupted views along the lane and out to the adjoining fields whilst enjoying a drink of an evening.

-This St Giles-on-the-Heath cottage is in a peaceful part of Devon ideal for country walks, cycling, fishing, sailing, and windsurfing on nearby Roadford Reservoir, as well as the many National Trust properties nearby.
+This cottage is in a peaceful part of Devon ideal for country walks, cycling, fishing, sailing, and windsurfing on nearby Roadford Reservoir, as well as the many National Trust properties nearby.

-A stay in this Giles-on-the-Heath cottage will inspire a return to a gentle, peaceful way of life.
+A stay in this cottage will inspire a return to a gentle, peaceful way of life.

 Two bedrooms: 1 x double, 1 x ground floor twin (zip/link, can be double on request).
 Bathroom with bath, hand-held shower, basin and WC.
-Kitchen.
-Sitting room with dining area and woodburner.
+Open plan living area with kitchen, dining area and sitting area with woodburner.